AbdelKarimEL-HAJJAMI/face-recognition-system/README.md

 We have 240 images of faces of 40 people with various facial expressions and under various lighting conditions.
 Each of these images is stored in a two-dimensional matrix of size 480 x 640.
 By vectorizing them, we can therefore represent these images by column vectors of dimension p = 480 x 640 = 307200.

-In this project, only 4 out of 40 individuals and 4 out of 6 postures are selected to form part of the training data; it will of course be necessary to consider a greater number of individuals and postures for a better performance.
+In this project, only 4 individuals and 4 out of 6 postures are selected to form part of the training data; it will of course be necessary to consider a greater number of individuals and postures for a better performance.